-This annex template is organized into 16 chapters-one for each Best Practice.
-Each chapter has two sections.
+This annex template is organized into 16 Best Practices-one for each Best Practice.
+Each Best Practice has two sections.

 - Section 1 provides planning considerations that reflect standards and lessons learned from past responses.
 It includes questions the jurisdiction needs to answer during the planning process.
 Each question is numbered.
 The questions should guide the planning conversations.
-Planning considerations should inform the jurisdiction's answers to the questions. - Section 2 is the written annex for the respective Best Practice chapter.
+Planning considerations should inform the jurisdiction's answers to the questions. - Section 2 is the written annex for the respective Best Practice Best Practice.
 The annex incorporates the answers developed in Section 1 into a plan that establishes common language, responsibilities, and action steps for stakeholder agencies during planning and response.
-Section 2 uses a fill-in-theblank format; however, jurisdictions are encouraged to edit template language if needed.
+Section 2 uses a fill-in-the-blank format; however, jurisdictions are encouraged to edit template language if needed.
 Each blank is highlighted and marked with a number corresponding to a question number in Section 1.

-Once section 2 is complete for each chapter, compile all section 2s into a complete CMV/DT Annex to use during an incident response.
-Section 2 for each chapter must be copied and pasted into a new, separate document.
+Once section 2 is complete for each Best Practice, compile all section 2s into a complete CMV/DT Annex to use during an incident response.
+Section 2 for each Best Practice must be copied and pasted into a new, separate document.
 Alternatively, incorporate the information into the body of the existing EOP if that is consistent with the overall jurisdictional plans.

-In addition to the chapter content, multiple appendices include information that jurisdictions may find helpful in the planning and response processes.
+In addition to the Best Practice content, multiple appendices include information that jurisdictions may find helpful in the planning and response processes.
 These include-

-- Common roles and responsibilities, and - Possible floorplans for the Friends and Relatives Center (FRC) and Family Assistance Center (FAC).
+Common roles and responsibilities, and

+Possible floorplans for the Friends and Relatives Center (FRC) and Family Assistance Center (FAC).